ModeS7/AIS4900_master/docs/experiment_results_3d.md

 21. **PostHocEMA requires careful sigma_rel selection**: Training with `[0.05, 0.28]` produces far-apart gammas (16.97, 0.17) that make synthesis interpolation numerically unstable.
 The Karras EDM2 paper uses `[0.05, 0.10]` (gammas 16.97, 6.94).
 With wrong sigma_rels, raw model beats all EMA variants.

 22. **PostHocEMA had a critical `.model` vs `.ema_model` bug**: The `ema_pytorch` library's `KarrasEMA.model` returns the online (original) model, not the EMA copy.
 Training-time validation for all PostHocEMA experiments was evaluating the raw model, not EMA.
 Fixed April 2026.

+23. **Modality count makes no difference on the official Grøvik hold-out**: exp3 (1-channel BRAVO), exp4 (2-channel dual), exp5 (3-channel triple), and exp345 (4-channel quad) all land at volumetric Dice 0.32-0.33 — within ±0.005 of each other.
+The 4-channel hypothesis (motivated by Ottesen 2025's 4-channel setup) is rejected on the official 51-patient test set.

+24. **Synthetic data augmentation provides zero improvement**: 11 mixed experiments (exp7 family at N ∈ {25,50,75,105,210,315,525} synth + exp8 family at N ∈ {25,50,75,105} size-targeted synth) all land at volumetric Dice 0.31-0.33 — within noise of exp3 baseline.
+Size-targeted prioritisation (tiny → small → medium → large) does not improve tiny-lesion detection (35.1-35.4% vs exp3's 35.5%).
+Synthetic-only (no real) is strictly worse (~0.27 Dice).

+25. **Critical methodological finding — the official BrainMetShare-3 hold-out is dramatically harder than a random split**: Same exp3 model on a random 105/51 split of the 156 Stanford patients (seed=42, Ottesen 2025's protocol) achieves Dice 0.574 vs 0.321 on the official Grøvik 2020 hold-out — a +0.254 absolute gap, +30 pp tiny-lesion detection, −83% false positives.
+Literature comparisons that use random splits (Ottesen 2025) are NOT apples-to-apples with results on the official hold-out.
+Our 0.574 lands within 0.09 of Ottesen 2025's reported 0.66 ± 0.01 using only 1 channel vs their 4 — the "0.33 vs 0.66 gap" is mostly a test-cohort artifact, not a model gap.
+See [`docs/downstream_nnunet.md`](downstream_nnunet.md).

+26. **Threshold tuning is a tiny-lesion-detection trick, not a general Dice fix**: Per-fold threshold sweep on exp3 finds optimum at t ≈ 0.005 (vs nnU-Net default 0.5).
+All 5 folds peak in t ∈ [0.001, 0.02], median 0.001, std 0.008.
+Ensemble Dice lifts +0.012 absolute (0.333 → 0.346).
+The benefit is concentrated in tiny lesions: detection +9.4 pp, regional Dice +56% relative.
+Cost: +198 false-positive blobs across 51 patients.
+Cannot close the gap to literature on its own.

+27. **Slice-wise Dice matches Ottesen 2023 literature regardless of channel count**: 0.83 ± 0.12 across every downstream experiment (exp3, exp4, exp5, exp345, exp7_*, exp8_*) vs Ottesen 2023's reported 0.85 ± 0.13 for Stanford nnU-Net.
+The slice-wise metric (empty-empty slice = 1.0, sagittal axis) inflates with sparse-lesion cases and hides the 0.33 vs 0.66 volumetric gap to Ottesen 2025 entirely.